chenliushan/OoStaffSystem/README.md

 In this System, Personnel is the parent of the Staff and Director HR extend Staff
+A singleton Personnel process is maintaining a list of temporary personnel object.

-ALL the personnel has the Ability to Handle the LeavingApplication, while the handle methods are different among different types of personnel.
+The chain of responsibility is implemented in the MyChainHandler And the Personnel extend the MyChainHandler, so all the personnel is a Handler all of them can handle the LeavingApplication, while the handle methods are different among different types of personnel.